 2) The dog must be registered with UDC and the applicant must be a UCD member in good standing.

-IPO 3 Club Application (pdf)
+IGP 3 Club Application (pdf)

 UDC VERSATILITY Awards